jcampbell1/simple-file-manager/README.md

 - Works with Unicode file names
 - The interface is usable from an iPad
 - XSRF protection, and an optional password.
-- Allows to write to files (still in development; have to be careful with .php, it might read the output html and overwrite the php)
+- Allows to write to files, even possible to modify php files read from server

 ## Do not allow uploads on the public web